Naptwen/linear-non-linear-optimization-analysis/version10/Readme.md

 the algorithm https://stackoverflow.com/questions/4654636/how-to-determine-if-a-string-is-a-number-with-c

+is simpliy find the positive interger number

-can't distinguish . and - sign
+So it can't distinguish . and - sign

 so I changeed the condition